zyborg/VMBot/src/Zyborg.VMBot/README.md

     key except that a resolved null-value resolution will resolve to the empty string.

-## Route53 Specification
+## Route53 Specifications

+Several tags are available to manage various resources in the are of the Route 53 service.

+### Record Update Specification

-If a tag with the name `vmbot:r53` is found, its value will be parsed as a _Record Update Specification_ for the Route53 service.
+If a tag with the name `vmbot:r53` is found, its value will be parsed as a _Record Update specification_ for the Route53 service.
 The specification is a string with the following components:

 ```code